 - The Rapture3D Player allows you to listen to 3D sound prepared in ambisonic formats.

 This advanced edition of the software is intended primarily for advanced users who need unusual or customisable speaker layouts, or access to many speakers.
 If you are not intending to use this feature you may wish to consider the "User" edition for gaming, or the TOA Decoding VST Plugins for pro audio, although only Rapture3D Advanced can be tailored exactly to your listening environment.

-The software is designed to run on OS X (10.5+) or Windows (XP+) running on 32bit/64bit Intel.
+The software is designed to run on OS X (10.5+, or 10.10+ for AES69 support) or Windows (XP+) running on 32bit/64bit Intel.
 We use some free software, data and artwork in this product.
 Before purchase, please check the license agreement.
 Prices include VAT where applicable.
 By beginning the download process you agree to be bound by our terms and conditions.